d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 1. Compute the value of the function, and the single step partials from front to back.
 While not done above, this can be combined into a single *forward pass*.
 2. Compute the gradient of $f$ from back to front.
 We call this the *backwards pass*.

 This is precisely what every deep learning algorithm implements to allow the computation of the gradient of the loss with respect to every weight in the network at one pass.
 It is an astonishing fact that we have such a decomposition.
-Without it, the deep learning revolution could have never occurred.

 To see how MXNet has encapsulated this, let us take a quick look at this example.